 Don’t forget, if you are going to ask your students to be brave and share their own experiences in their writing, you should do the same.

-Provide your students with personal story examples that are suitable for their own age level or writing skills and let them get to know you a little better as well.
+Provide your students with personal story examples that are suitable for their own age level or writing skills and know you a little better as well.
 You could share about an upcoming vacation (or one you took already), a movie that means a lot to you, your first pet, best friend, or even a significant memory from your childhood.
 The point is to pick the right topic so you can share something of meaning and substance with your students.

 Remind your kids that they can use a personal story in order to reflect, share, or overcome a challenge.
 By developing these narrative writing skills, they will be able to keep on writing expressively and thoroughly for the years to come!